Kishan Hirani

-Kishan H. Hirani (born 2 June 1992) is a Welsh former professional snooker player.
+Kishan H. Hirani (born 2 June 1992) is a Welsh retired professional snooker player.

 Career

 Hirani qualified for his first professional tournament in the 2017 Paul Hunter Classic, winning three matches.
 He played Chris Wakelin in the first round, but lost 0–4.
 Having won the third event of the 2018 Q School, he won a two-year tour card for the 2018–19 and 2019–20 snooker seasons, defeating Simon Bedford 4–2.

 2018/19 season

 In the 2018 Paul Hunter Classic, Hirani qualified for the second round, defeating Jamie Clarke 4–3 in the first round, before losing to Craig Steadman in the second round 0–4.
 Hirani played in the first round of the 2018 UK Championship, but lost 6–2 to Neil Robertson.